UK Conservatives take battering in key local elections

 The Conservatives have been in power nationally since 2010, years that saw austerity following the world global banking crisis, Britain’s divisive decision to leave the European Union, a global pandemic and a European war that has triggered the worst cost-of-living crisis in decades.

 Labour said the results showed many voters are eager for change.
-The party’s national campaign coordinator, Shabana Mahmood, said the results put Labour on course to win a majority of seats in a general election.
+But University of Strathclyde polling expert John Curtice said that Labour so far didn't have the scale of lead achieved before its landslide 1997 election victory under Tony Blair, the peak of the party's popularity.

-“These results have been a disaster for Rishi Sunak as voters punish him for the Tories’ failure,” she said.
+“Labour are going to have their biggest lead over the Conservatives in terms of votes than at any point since 2010, but it’s going to be as much to do with the Conservatives being down as much as it is Labour being up,” he said.

-The results are not a complete snapshot of the U.K. There were no elections in London, Scotland or Wales, while Northern Ireland will vote May 18.
+The results aren't a complete snapshot of the U.K. There were no elections in London, Scotland or Wales, while Northern Ireland will vote on May 18.

 The government says ID is required to vote in many democracies, and the move will help prevent voter fraud.
 Critics say there is little evidence electoral fraud is a problem in Britain.